About Tiffany Green Consultants &

 Tiffany was the former Sr. Policy Aide to the Vice President of the Minneapolis City Council from 2001 to 2004.
 She was an Educational Planner for world-renown educational architects, Fielding Nair International from 2004 to 2008.
 Tiffany began her career at Georgia State University as a Project Manager in Information Technology in 2011.
 She became a certified Project Management Professional in 2012.
 Tiffany led many large scale infrastructure projects at Georgia State.
 Tiffany pitched and developed the Learning Community Development (LCD) team within the new Center for Excellence in Teaching and Learning and led that team as the Assistant Director from 2014-2020.
-Tiffany is now a consultant for Georgia State University, providing strategic and professional development throughout GSU.
-She is also the visionary and former Director of Digital Learners to Leaders, an interdisciplinary project-based co-curricular program that develops students’ digital literacy and leadership skills for K-16.
+Tiffany has consulted for Georgia State University, providing strategic and professional development throughout GSU.
+She is also the visionary and former Director of Digital Learners to Leaders (DLL), an interdisciplinary project-based co-curricular program that develops students’ digital literacy and leadership skills for K-16.

 Tiffany is excited for DLL to launch as a course in Fall 2020 within the Creative Media Industries Institute at Georgia State University.
 Digital Learners to Leaders received the Education Futurist Impact Award in 2019 from Campus Technology and have been nominated for several Technology Association of Georgia Awards.
 Tiffany also received an Award of Excellence for her leadership to develop digital literacy and leadership in Higher Education from the Tech For All Alliance, Inc., a nonprofit organization focused on supporting diversity in technology that leads to social impact by raising public awareness around issues affecting the tech ecosystem and influencing policy.

 Tiffany is the founding advisor to PantherHackers (2015-2020), a large student organization at Georgia State focused on developing a culture of problem-solving through technology.
 PantherHackers was recognized as the Organization of the Year in 2018 at the Georgia State Royal Flame Awards.
 Tiffany received the Advisor of the Year award at Georgia State University 2019 Royal Flame Awards.
 Students from PantherHackers have won numerous local and national hackathons.
 Tiffany produced Global Game Jam for 3 years and continued to be a sponsor of the event through CETL.